 Wait till the pods drop in spring so that nature takes care of any required stratification.
 Break a pod open to remove its seed.
 Take off the fuzz attached to the seed.
 Pre-soak for 24 hours.
 Fill a planting container with seed-starting medium and moisten it.
 Sow seed and cover with ¼ inch of seed-starting medium.
 Keep the medium moist.
 Seed will germinate in 15 days.
 Plant outdoors after danger of frost has passed.

 American sycamore is a very hardy tree.
 No extra care is required to overwinter it.
+Besides that, it's actually quite stunning in winter.
+The bark in the upper canopy is white and the branches are geometric, both of which are usually obstructed before leaf drop.

 Common Pests and Plant Diseases